-We’ve compiled some of the best reasons why you should consider training in the morning.
+Here are some of the best reasons why you should try workout out in the morning!

-The gym will be less busy than the after-work rush
+1. The gym will be less busy than the after-work rush.

-You’ll have more time in the evening to see family and friends
+3. You’ll have more time to see family and friends.

 In a study conducted at Appalachian State University in 2011, participants who exercised moderately for 30 minutes, three times a week at 7 A.M. not only had a better sleep cycle than the participants working out in the afternoon and evening, but also had 25% lower blood pressure than their counterparts.